ANLY580/lectures/5-bayes-sentiment/text-classification-naive-bayes.md

 - You have to try to do better than:
  - the baseline naive bayes that I provided
  - the baseline macroaverage score of .33 for any category
+ - and after gold data I provided
-- Add the macro-average score
+- Calculte the macro-average score
 - Generate an output file for your INPUT (test file) that has two columns: id, label
 - Submit your report and output file
 <!-- #endregion -->